inshapardaz/library-editor/ROADMAP.md

 - Unauthenticated users are reliably redirected to login exactly once.
 - A runtime render error shows a fallback UI instead of a blank white screen.
 - Dark mode preference is correctly restored after a page reload.
+- The corrections page language filter is reflected in and restored from the URL.
+- All HTTP responses include security headers; the app passes an OWASP top-10 headers check.

 ---